hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 **Query 04: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017**

+*Purpose*: Understand the differences in interest levels and product discovery behavior of customer groups, thereby helping to identify interaction characteristics related to purchase likelihood.
 ```sql
 with
 purchaser_data as(